cncd/cncd/content/spec/ir.md

 ### The `step` attributes

 The `step` object defines an individual container process.
 The runtime starts the container process and waits for the container to exit.
-If the container exit code `!= 0` the pipeline is set to a failed state.
+If the container exit code `!= 0` the pipeline is set to a `Failure` state.

 Example step: